crashwire-verbatim/repo/index.md

 Use `apt list --all-versions` to see what is available for installing via `apt`.

-For some unknown reason `pkg list-all` doesn't list what is available for installing from this repository via `pkg`.

 To see what is available, please view the `Packages` files.